Uniqueness of the Canonical Reciprocal Cost: Consistency estimate under bounded d’Alembert defect

-In this part, we give a local stability result.
+In this section we give a local consistency estimate.
 If the d’Alembert equation holds with a uniform defect on a compact set and the function is sufficiently smooth, then the solution is close to the hyperbolic cosine case.

-\begin{definition} For \(H:\R\to\R\), we define the {\rm d'Alembert defect}
+\begin{Definition} For \(H:\R\to\R\), we define the {\rm d'Alembert defect}

-\end{definition}
+\end{Definition}

-\begin{theorem} Fix \(T>0\).
+\begin{Theorem} Fix \(T>0\).
 Let \(H\in C^3([-T,T])\) be even with \(H(0)=1\), and set \(a:=H''(0)\).
 Assume \(a>0\).
 Let

 Then for every \(h\) with \(0<h\le T\) and every \(t\) with \(|t|\le T-h\),

 where